 COURSE NAME/ COURSE LEVEL COURSE CODE DESCRIPTION PRE-REQUISITES GRADE LEVEL(S) UNIT CREDIT Physical Science 322600CW This introductory science course encompasses interrelationships of Chemistry, Biology and Physics, to include Energy and Motion, Electricity and Magnetism, and basic Chemistry.
-Algebra 1 CP, or Algebra 1 CP concurrent 9 1 Physical Science Honors 322600HW This introductory science course encompasses interrelationships of Chemistry, Biology and Physics, to include Energy and Motion, Electricity and Magnetism, and basic Chemistry.
+Algebra 1 CP, or Algebra 1 CP concurrent, Science teacher recommendation 9 1 Physical Science Honors 322600HW This introductory science course encompasses interrelationships of Chemistry, Biology and Physics, to include Energy and Motion, Electricity and Magnetism, and basic Chemistry.
 Algebra 1 Honors, Science teacher recommendation 9 1 Biology 1 CP 322100CW This course includes extensive study of the major concepts of the living world.
 The course introduces students to the world of living things, including but not limited to the basic life processes at molecular, cellular, systems, organismal and ecological level; interdependence and interaction of organisms within the environment, and evidence that support evolution.
-Both courses are supplemented with required laboratory components corresponding with the material studied in class and along with the standards of the SCDE.
-All students enrolled in Biology I will be required to take the state End of Course Test (EOC) at the end of the school year.
+Both courses are supplemented with required laboratory component corresponding with the material studied in class and along with the standards of the SCDE.
+All students enrolled in Biology I will be required to take the state End of the Course Test (EOC) at the end of the school year.
 Algebra 1 CP, or Algebra 1 CP concurrent, Science teacher recommendation 9-10 1 Biology 1 Honors 322101HW This course includes extensive study of the major concepts of the living world.
 The course introduces students to the world of living things, including but not limited to the basic life processes at molecular, cellular, systems, organismal and ecological level; interdependence and interaction of organisms within the environment, and evidence that support evolution.
-Both courses are supplemented with required laboratory components corresponding with the material studied in class and along with the standards of the SCDE.
-All students enrolled in Biology I will be required to take the state End of Course Test (EOC) at the end of the school year.
-Algebra 1 CP, or Algebra 1 CP concurrent, Science teacher recommendation 9-10 1 Chemistry CP 323102CW This course is designed for college-bound students with both technical and liberal arts interests.
+Both courses are supplemented with required laboratory component corresponding with the material studied in class and along with the standards of the SCDE.
+All students enrolled in Biology I will be required to take the state End of the Course Test (EOC) at the end of the school year.
+9-10 1 Chemistry CP 323102CW This course is design for college-bound students with both technical and liberal arts interests.
 It is taught as an issue based curriculum developed by the American Chemical Society addressing the state and national science educational standards.
 The teaching of transitional chemistry topics revolves around chemistry related issues currently confronting our society and the world.
-It is designed to help students use chemistry knowledge to make informed decisions about issues involving science and technology and to realize the important role chemistry plays in their lives.
-Laboratory exercises are an integral part of the course.
-Biology I CP and Algebra I CP 10-11 1 Chemistry Honors 323101HW This course is designed for college-bound students with an emphasis on those students who wish to pursue a degree in the sciences and engineering.
-Students will be required to use critical thinking as they explain periodicity of elements, quantum mechanics.
-Stoichiometry, gases, aqueous equilibria and thermodynamics in both qualitative and quantitative terms.
-Emphasis is placed on quantitative analysis of laboratory experiments.
-Successful completion (85 average) of Biology I Honors, Algebra I Honors, and Teacher Recommendation.
-9-12 1
+It is designed to help students use chemistry knowledge to make informed decisions about issue involving science and technology and to realize the important role chemistry plays in their lives.
+Laboratory exercises are integral part of the course.
+Biology I CP and Algebra I CP 10-11 1